Karzai 'to scrap private security firms in Afghanistan'

 The government has tried unsuccessfully to register them and find out details of their weaponry and their earnings.

-Among those who use private security contractors in Afghanistan is the US government.'No trust'
+Among those who use private security contractors in Afghanistan is the US government.

 "Dissolving the private security companies is a serious programme that the government of Afghanistan will execute," Waheed Omer, a spokesman for President Karzai, told reporters.